JamesGallant/django_react/accounts/README.md

  The email link is directed using the `DJOSER_FRONTEND_URL` in the environment file.
 To change it, see the context_processors.py file in `src/accounts/context_processors.py`.

+ Frontend needs to handle the following cases
+ - email verification page
+ - link clicked twice
+ - check if is_active is True